cbarraco/food-recipes/Japanese/ramen.md

 * 1 teaspoons of sesame oil

 ###Noodles
-* 9 ounces of noodles
+* 9 ounces of soba noodles
 * 8 cups of water
 * 2 tablespoons of baking soda